Anurag-c/memcached-lite/README.md

 ## Testing with regular Memcached client

-- The code found in `memcachedClient.js` uses the "memcached" library to interact with a Memcached server.
+- The code found in `memcachedClient.js` uses the "memcached" library to interact with the core TCP server.
 It sets a key-value pair ("example_key" with "example_value") and retrieves the value for the same key.
 The results are logged, and the connection to the Memcached server is closed afterward.

 - This test involves utilizing a standard Memcached client to interact with the core TCP server.
 The test exemplifies the compatibility of the server with regular Memcached clients.